abdulbadii/smart-directories-navigation/README.md

 remove every given nth index of dir. stack

 g 0{nth}-
-remove the nth index and every dir. greater than nth index of dir. stack
+remove the nth index and every dir. greater than it of dir. stack

 g 0{nth}-{Nth}
 remove every dir. index in the range nth to Nth index of dir. stack